 Approaching the Market Square

 A short promenade til the Town Hall’s site, the street seems to be really colorful.
-There was an exhibition of photos in the middle of the road.
+There was a photo exhibition in the middle of the road.
 Photos of significant people and their stories.

 From this street, you’ll start to spot some gnomes around the area.
 They are super adorable but I will show it to you on the other post.